 - Seeds – As seeds are the embryonic version of plants, they are packed full of wonderful compounds, including omega-3 and omega-6 fatty acids, vitamins, and minerals.
 Chia seeds, hempseed, cacao seeds, and flaxseed are just a few of our favorites.

 - Healthy Fats and Oils – All oils and fats are not bad for you and, in fact, they have an important purpose in your diet.
 Extra-virgin olive oil and avocado oil have healthy levels of mono-unsaturated fats that are important to a healthy diet.
-Real butter, in moderation, also can provide important dietary fat that your body needs to thrive.
+We get our olive-oil from the fress-pressed oil club for the best flavor and value.
+(1) Real butter, in moderation, also can provide important dietary fat that your body needs to thrive.

 - Fruits – Fruits of all kinds are packed with vitamins, nutrients, and other bioactive compounds that will make your healthy food shopping list rich with delicious flavor.
 Berries are especially important, with fiber-rich seeds and flavonoids.
 Avocados are a great choice, as well, being a great source of fiber and vitamin K, among other wonderful benefits.